 “public authority” means a Minister of the Crown in right of the State, Government department, State trading concern, State instrumentality, State public utility and any other person or body, whether corporate or not, who or which, under the authority of a written law, administers or carries on for the benefit of the State a social service or public utility;

-“redevelopment area” means the area referred to in section 4(1);
+“redevelopment area” means the area referred to in section 4(1).

-“Town Planning Act” means the Town Planning and Development Act 1928.

 (2) The Minister is to approve in writing a document as being the Fremantle Rockingham Industrial Area Regional Strategy Final Strategy document (the “FRIARS Final Strategy document”) for the purposes of this Act.

+[Section 3 amended by No. 38 of 2005 s.
+15.]

 4. Redevelopment area defined

 (1) The redevelopment area for the purposes of this Act is the area referred to in Schedule 1.